denoland/manual/node/npm_specifiers.md

 # Using npm packages with npm specifiers

-Deno release 1.25 offers experimental support for npm specifiers. npm specifiers allow you to use npm modules directly in Deno with a higher chance of compatibility than importing from CDN's, particularly if the modules depend on artifact files in their package.
+Deno 1.28 stabilizes support for npm specifiers, which allow you to use npm modules directly in Deno with a higher chance of compatibility than importing from CDN's, particularly if the modules depend on artifact files in their package.

 It is important to emphasize that this feature is still under development. **npm specifiers are extremely new** and you're likely find scenarios where something